Article

 Implement strong access control

 Require multi-factor authentication for all accounts accessing sensitive data.
 Review access permissions quarterly and remove access that's no longer needed.
-Each unnecessary permission is a security hole.

-Use data encryption everywhere
+Use comprehensive data encryption

 Encrypt data at every stage.
 Enable full disk encryption on all devices so lost laptops don't expose data.
 Use VPNs to encrypt data across networks.
 Encrypt sensitive data at rest in databases and cloud storage.